jezberg/jezberg.github.io/_projects/game_jams.md

 The goal with a "game jam" is similar to that of a (musical) jam session, to come together and make a videogame, or a non-digital (analog) game like a board game or card game.
 Participants rapidly prototype game designs and inject new ideas to help inspire and grow the global game industry.
 Every game jam has a theme that is shared by all participants.

 I have participated in the [Global Game Jam](https://globalgamejam.org/) in total four times between 2015 and 2021.
-Each tiem I've had a ton of fun. **Thank you** everyone who I have jamed with.
+Each time I've had a ton of fun. **Thank you** everyone who I have jamed with.

 Here are some example gameplay videos from (the more visually impressive) games I've been a part of making.
-A full list of the game I have joined in making can be found on [my profile page](https://v3.globalgamejam.org/users/jeremias-berg)on the GGJ site.
+A full list of the game I have joined in making can be found on [my profile page](https://v3.globalgamejam.org/users/jeremias-berg) on the GGJ site.

 ## 2021 Marco Polo